WordPress/WPCredits-Tracker/Pitch/General slides for Universities.md

 ### **Charitable foundation**

-Created by Matt Mullenweg, co-founder of WordPress and CEO of Automattic.
+Founded by Matt Mullenweg, co-founder of WordPress, this independent nonprofit stewards the WordPress open-source project for the benefit of all users.

 ### Global mission

-Democratizing publishing through open-source software.
+Its objective is to democratize publishing and promote equitable access to the web through open-source software.

 ### Education and research

-Nonprofit organization dedicated to education, research, and open source.
+WPF supports education, research, and community initiatives without discrimination, ensuring global participation and inclusion.

 ---